Groupon: History

 The idea that would eventually become Groupon was born out of founder Andrew Mason's frustration trying to cancel a mobile phone contract in 2006.
 Mason thought that there must be some way to leverage the collective bargaining power of a large number of people.
-In 2007 Mason launched The Point, a web platform based on the "tipping point" principle that would utilize social media to get people together to accomplish a goal.
+In 2007 Mason launched The Point, a web platform based on the "tipping point" principle that would use social media to get people together to accomplish a goal.
 The Point was intended to organize people around some sort of cause or goal.
 It gained only modest traction in Chicago until a group of users decided their cause would be saving money.
 They wanted to round up people to buy the same product in order to receive a group discount.
 Founder Eric Lefkofsky wanted the company to pivot in order to focus entirely on group buying.
 Born from The Point, Groupon was launched in November 2008.

 The name for the e-commerce platform, Groupon is a portmanteau of "group" and "coupon".
 Groupon's first deal was a two-pizzas-for-the-price-of-one offer at Motel Bar, a restaurant on the first floor of its building in Chicago.

 The decision to focus on group buying proved wise.
 In just a year and a half, Groupon grew from a staff of a few dozen to over 350.
 Revenue and bookings also grew swiftly, and the company was valued at over $1 billion after just 16 months in business, the fastest company ever to reach this milestone.